12 months full time

 Find out more detailed information about the programme modules.

-Normally, at least an upper second-class Honours degree, or international equivalent, in psychology or a related subject.
+An upper-second-class Honours degree, or international equivalent, in psychology or a related subject.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.